pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

   <figcaption style="font-size: 1em;">Figure 4: The verification loop.
 LLMs propose a natural language argument.
 A formalizer translates it into logic, which is then checked by a theorem prover.
 Feedback from the prover guides correction.</figcaption>
 </figure>

-#### The Verification Workflow

-Putting this into practice suggests a verification loop:
+**The Verification Workflow.** Putting this into practice suggests a verification loop:

 1.  **Generation (conjecture).** The LLM solves a problem and outputs its reasoning in natural language.
 At this point, the explanation is treated as a *proposal*, not a certified proof.
 2.  **Formalization (translation).** A specialized “formalizer” model parses the explanation and translates each step into a formal claim, such as a Lean proposition or a first-order logic formula <d-cite key="wang2025malot,quan-etal-2024-verification,toroghi-etal-2024-verifiable"></d-cite>.